alanviraj/Library-Project/README.md

 This is a Technical assessment for a new role.
 This project is developed using node.js and express.js for backend and react.js for the frontend and the database I chose was MongoDB.

-I have deployed the website on the vercel, here is the link: [https://library-project-orpin.vercel.app/](https://library-project-mox5s3j4l-alanviraj.vercel.app/)
+I have deployed the website on the Vercel, here is the link: [https://library-project-orpin.vercel.app/](https://library-project-mox5s3j4l-alanviraj.vercel.app/).

+I have deployed the backend in the Render, here is the link: https://viraj-lib.onrender.com

 1. Home Page

    ![Home](https://github.com/alanviraj/Library-Project/assets/67986205/7d897fae-8ecf-4db9-932b-70cc04edb18c)